How to Copy iTunes Playlists to an External Hard Drive

 - Fully compatible with iOS 7, iOS 8, iOS 9, iOS 10, iOS 11 and iPod.

-dr.fone - Transfer (iOS) is designed for both Windows and Mac users.
-Get the trial version for your computer and follow the steps below to learn how to copy iTunes Playlists to an external hard drive. dr.fone - Transfer (iOS) supports all iOS devices running in iOS 11, iOS 10, iOS 9, iOS 8, iOS 7, iOS 6 and iOS 5.
+Dr.Fone - Phone Manager (iOS) is designed for both Windows and Mac users.
+Get the trial version for your computer and follow the steps below to learn how to copy iTunes Playlists to an external hard drive.
+Dr.Fone - Phone Manager (iOS) supports all iOS devices running in iOS 11, iOS 10, iOS 9, iOS 8, iOS 7, iOS 6 and iOS 5.

 Step 1.
 Sync iTunes music to an iOS device

 First and for the most, please sync iTunes playlists that you want to copy to an external hard drive to one of your iOS devices.
-Connect your iOS device with computer and Launch dr.fone.
-Click Transfer iTunes Media to Device. dr.fone - Transfer (iOS) will detect all the media files in iTunes and show them by list on the pop-up window.
-Select and sync iTunes music to connected iOS device.
+Connect your iOS device with the computer and Launch Dr.Fone.
+Click Transfer iTunes Media to Device.
+Dr.Fone - Phone Manager (iOS) will detect all the media files in iTunes and show them by list on the pop-up window.
+Select and sync iTunes music to connected iOS devices.

 Step 2.
-Copy iTunes playlists to external hard drive
+Copy iTunes playlists to an external hard drive

-Why not download dr.fone - Transfer (iOS) to transfer iTunes playlists to an external hard drive for backup?
+Why not download Dr.Fone - Phone Manager (iOS) to transfer iTunes playlists to an external hard drive for backup?
 It's very easy.
 By doing this, you'll never worry about losing playlists in iTunes.

 - Transfer From Android